mattmakai/fullstackpython.com/source/content/pages/07-web-development/08-morepath.markdown

 With the rise of front end JavaScript frameworks, many Python web frameworks are first being used to build
-[RESTful APIs](/application-programming-interfaces.html) that return JSON instead rendering HTML via a templating system.
+[RESTful APIs](/application-programming-interfaces.html) that return JSON instead of rendering HTML via a templating system.
 Morepath appears to have been created with the RESTful API model approach in mind and cuts out the assumption that templates will drive the user interface.